mpavlovic-txfusion/musig2-example/README.md

 1. ✨ Signers establish WebSocket connections
 2. 🔑 Exchange public keys
-3. 📝 Initialize signing session
+3. 📝 Initialize first and second round of MuSig2 (generating nonces and partial signatures)
 4. 🤝 Collaborate to create an aggregated signature
 5. ✅ Verify the resulting signature with the aggregated public key